cs0320-s24/server-mlau17-elhong/README.md

 The testing suite for ACSCacheData tests if the state-to-state ID cache is populating correctly, and all the get and add methods.

 # How to

-Run the tests you wrote/were provided
+To run the tests you wrote/were provided: Run our tests using the large or small green buttons in Intellij, or by using mvn package.

-To build and run our program...
+To build and run our program:

 For ACS API:
 1.)
 Click the run button